Joint Inference of Diffusion and Structure in Partially Observed Social Networks Using Coupled Matrix Factorization: Modeling Information Diffusion and Network Structure

-Since our goal is recovering the hidden entries of two partially observed matrices, it can be modeled like a kind of matrix completion problem.
-Matrix factorization is a prevalent and effective technique for matrix completion problem by approximating a given matrix $\mathbf{A} \in \mathbb{R}^{m \times n}$ as a product of two low-rank latent factor matrices $\mathbf{W} \in \mathbb{R}^{m \times r}$ and $\mathbf{H} \in \mathbb{R}^{r \times n}$ with constraint on $r \ll \min{(m,n)}$, such that $ \mathbf{A} \approx WH$.
-The latent factors $W$ and $H$ are $r$ Dimension representation matrices and can be interpreted as embedding for rows and columns of $\mathbf{A}$.
-These factors can be learned even if $\mathbf{A}$ is partially observed by minimizing the reconstruction error for the observed entries in order to recover the full $\mathbf{A}$ \cite{lee2001algorithms}.
+\textbf{Our Approach:} Since our goal is to recover the hidden entries of two partially observed matrices, it can be modeled like a matrix completion problem.
+Matrix factorization is a prevalent and effective technique for matrix completion problems by approximating a given matrix $\mathbf{S} \in \mathbb{R}^{m \times n}$ as a product of two low-rank latent factor matrices $\mathbf{Q} \in \mathbb{R}^{m \times r}$ and $\mathbf{H} \in \mathbb{R}^{r \times n}$ with a constraint on $r \ll \min{(m,n)}$, such that $ \mathbf{S} \approx QH$.
+The latent factors $Q$ and $H$ are $r$ Dimension representation matrices and can be interpreted as embedding for rows and columns of $\mathbf{S}$.
+These factors can be learned even if $\mathbf{S}$ is partially observed by minimizing the reconstruction error for the observed entries to recover the full $\mathbf{S}$ \cite{lee2001algorithms}.

+We start from the idea that a node infection can signify how the nodes interact with each other in the network structure.
+However, the links between users can impact the diffusion process.
+As shown in Fig. \eqref{fig:trueobservered}, a network structure includes a set of users and social links between them while the information propagates among these users.
+A user would receive information if one of his friends (a user with whom he has a link to him) posted or reposted it.
+In conclusion, the diffusion process can reflect and drive the network's structure, demonstrating that two matrices $\mathbf{G}$ and $\mathbf{C}$ correlate.
+We will model this correlation property by sharing the same latent factors between $\mathbf{G}$ and $\mathbf{C}$.
+Therefore, the unobserved entries of $\mathbf{\acute{G}}$ and $\mathbf{\acute{C}}$ matrices can be estimated using the coupled matrix factorization method.}